stub42/layer-snap/README.md

 package::

 * `install(snapname, **args)`.
-Install the snap from the corresponding Juju resource (using --force-dangerous implicitly).
+Install the snap from the corresponding Juju resource (using --dangerous implicitly).
 If the resource is not available, download and install from the Snap Store using the provided keyword arguments.